siliunobi/cat/tool/README.md

 - The consistency property to be analyzed
 - The number of each of the following parameters: read-only, write-only, and read-write transactions; operations for each type of transaction; (optional) clients; servers; keys; and replicas per key.

-The output will be stored in cat.out
+The output, either "No solution" or a counterexmaple, will be stored in cat.out

 Example:
 ```